egeloen/IvoryGoogleMapBundle/Resources/doc/index.rst

         'option2' => 'value2'
     ));

-Link an info window to a map
+Add an info window on a map
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you link an info window to a map, you need to position the info window on a map like that:
+If you add an info window to a map, you need to position the info window on a map like that:

 ::

     $infoWindow->setPosition(latitude, longitude);
     $map->addInfoWindow($infoWindow);

-Link an info window to a marker
+Add an info window on a marker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::